Supratentorial intracranial mass in an adult (an approach)

 From a purely statistical point of view, once you have established that the mass is extra-axial, by far the most likely diagnosis is that of a meningioma.
 Given the large number of histological meningioma variants (e.g. microcystic, chordoid, lipomatous etc) each of which has variable imaging features, even if the appearances are not typical, meningioma in most instances remains the most likely diagnosis.

-Having said that, if the mass is large and destroys bone, and particularly if it has numerous microlobulations (bumpy surface) and prominent surface vascularity (rather than spoke wheel / sunburst appearances) then a haemangiopericytoma should be considered.
+Having said that, if the mass is large and destroys bone, and particularly if it has numerous microlobulations (bumpy surface) and prominent surface vascularity (rather than spoke wheel / sunburst appearances) then a hemangiopericytoma should be considered.

 A dural metastasis is worth considering, particularly if there is an appropriate history of systemic malignancy (particularly breast cancer, lung cancer, prostate cancer).
-No reliable imaging features to distinguish them from somewhat unusual meningiomas exist, although usually they have less well defined margins and frequently have adjacent oedema, which unfortunately is not uncommonly encountered in meningiomas.
+No reliable imaging features to distinguish them from somewhat unusual meningiomas exist, although usually they have less well defined margins and frequently have adjacent edema, which unfortunately is not uncommonly encountered in meningiomas.

 Most intra-axial masses that do not enhance are low grade diffuse gliomas (most commonly fibrillary astrocytoma).
 They typically involve the cortex which is thickened with increased T2 signal.
 When the majority of the mass is located within the cortex with relatively well circumscribed margins, oligodendroglial component is likely (oligodendroglioma or oligoastrocytoma).
 This should particularly be considered if calcification is present.